 As the television show’s Homer would say, “D’oh!”

-In a move that wasted $1.2 million in printing costs, the service produced 1 billion of “The Simpsons” stamps and sold 318 million.
+In a move that wasted $1.2 million in managed print services costs, the service produced 1 billion of “The Simpsons” stamps and sold 318 million.
 The Postal Service inspector general in a report singled out the overproduction of stamps marking the 20th anniversary of the cartoon’s run on Fox.